leifbr/partnerlabs/README.md

-F5 Certification Labs
+F5 Partners Labs
 =====================

 Introduction
 ------------

-This repo contains the templates and reStructuredText files required to build the HTML files that contain the F5 Certification Program exam study guides as well as the lab guides for the 201 and 301a exams.
+This repo contains the templates and reStructuredText files required to build the HTML files that contain lab guides as well as the lab guides built by F5 channel engineers.

-All of the content is hosted here: https://clouddocs.f5.com/training/community/f5cert/html/